 Set Goals That Make You Pumped

 Once you’ve shut out your limiting beliefs and figured out what your ultimate dream is you can start breaking it down into smaller pieces.
 Your goals should be moving you towards something that makes you excited AF.
 If you don’t feel lit up and ready to kill it you need to ask yourself why you want to accomplish the goal.
 Sometimes we set goals that would make our spouse or family happy but it’s not really true to what we want to do.
 Set your goals based on what your deepest desires are for your life.
 When you’re done writing them you should feel like “fuck yes” and you should be pumped to get started.
 If you don’t feel like that go back to the drawing board and give it another shot.
-Check out my post on journal prompts to help you create kick-ass resolutions.

 Go Big or Go Home

 Every “how to set goals” article you will ever read will tell you how important it is to set realistic goals.
 I like to take a more swing for the fences approach.
 Try and set goals that will totally transform your life.
 So many people waste time on New Years Resolutions that only change your life in a small way and while making a lot of small changes can have a big impact it can also suck out all your energy.
 If you’re doing a bunch of small resolutions that don’t have much impact on your life it’s going to leave you feeling drained.

 Once you’ve got your goals for the next year start preparing to slay them.
 Get any equipment that you need to be successful and create a schedule that you can implement.
 Get a head start and even get started ASAP.
 One of my goals for the next year is to create more video content.
 I spent the last few weeks researching what camera to buy and learning how to use it.
 Go ahead and give yourself a jump start on whatever it is that you’re wanting to do next year.